Pujastar/Theme_Based_Colorization/Readme.md

 Steps to run
 1. Training and testing
 We first need to train the model
 a.
-Run the ìTesting and training.ipynbî file in Google Collab.
+Run the ‚ÄúTesting and training.ipynb‚Äù file in Google Collab.
 b.
 While running the cells in the file read the instructions given above them.
 2. Evaluation
 Once training and testing is done and checkpoints are saved we can just use those checkpoints to run the code.
 a.
-Run the ìEvaluate.ipynbîfile in Google Collab.
+Run the ‚ÄúEvaluate.ipynb‚Äùfile in Google Collab.
 b.
 While running the cells in the file read the instructions given above them